-Training sessions cover:
+Training sessions we run include:

 - Threshold Standards: Make sure your students can easily navigate around your Blackboard site by following the SHU Threshold Standards when you set up your Blackboard sites for the new semester.